Key information

 Intensive supported foster care

 Intensive supported foster care provides a child or young person the opportunity to live in a family home while receiving therapeutic support.
-It provides them with the chance to build real and meaningful relationships within the family home, in an environment that supports stable connections and responds to their complex trauma needs.
+It provides them with the chance to build real and meaningful relationships, in an environment that supports stability and responds to complex trauma needs.

 Are you interested in providing family based foster care?